Generic Name: clobetasol propionate

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Most local adverse reactions were rated as mild to moderate and they are not affected by age, race or gender.
-Systemic absorption of topical corticosteroids has produced hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing’s syndrome, hyperglycemia,and glucosuria in some patients.
+Systemic absorption of topical corticosteroids has produced hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glycosuria in some patients.

 Skin: Burning, pruritus, erythema, pain, irritation, rash, peeling, urticaria, and contact dermatitis.

 There are no adequate and well-controlled studies in pregnant women.
 Therefore, clobetasol propionate spray, 0.05% should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Corticosteroids have been shown to be teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 Some corticosteroids have been shown to be teratogenic after dermal application to laboratory animals.

 Clobetasol propionate is absorbed percutaneously, and when administered subcutaneously it was a significant teratogen in both the rabbit and the mouse.